AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. Select [!UICONTROL **Save**].

 1. In the [!UICONTROL **Account created**] dialog, download the RSA or ed25519 public key, then select **[!UICONTROL OK]**.
-This is the public key generated by Adobe.
+This is the public key generated by Adobe that is used to send data from Adobe to the SFTP server.

+1. The public key you just downloaded is used by Adobe to send data to the SFTP server.
+Upload this public key to the same location on the SFTP server where you uploaded the public key that is used for downloading data from the SFTP server.
+(For more information about this public key used for downloading data from the SFTP server, see [Step 1: Generate a public/private key pair and upload the public key to your existing FTP server](#step-1-generate-a-publicprivate-key-pair-and-upload-the-public-key-to-your-existing-ftp-server).)

+    1. Connect to the SFTP server and log in, either by using your username and password or by using SFTP.
+       This can be an Adobe-hosted FTP server or your own FTP server.

-1. Install the public key you just downloaded onto the SFTP server where you will receive Data Feed and Data Warehouse data.
+    1. Upload the public key to the same [!DNL .ssh] where the [!DNL `authorized_keys`] file is stored.

 Repeat this process for each SFTP account.